How To Buy Real Estate

 - Original home owner association fees - “HOA fee” – good standing certificate if the real property is subject to a condominium regime.

-Property rights over real estate properties are transferred by means of the registration of the acquisition title in the Public Instruments Registry Office (Oficina de Registro de Instrumentos Públicos).
+Property rights over real estate must be transferred by means of the registration of the acquisition title in the Public Instruments Registry Office (Oficina de Registro de Instrumentos Públicos).
 The purchase of the real property ends with the formal delivery of the good.

 The costs related to the process depend on the price of the good acquired.
 The list of the costs for the purchase of a real property is as follows: